 Exchange Traded Funds (ETFs) are already well known and have picked up an impressive market share in Australia since about 2012.
 They are baskets of shares designed to follow an index, say the ASX200, which take a lot of the complication out of building up a diversified investment portfolio.

 They gained sharply in popularity once the Future of Financial Advice legislation came in in 2012.
 To put it politely, what followed was a great increase in the popularity of financial products that didn’t pay commissions to advisors.

-From just over 70 assorted ETFs in 2012, we now have more than 230 Exchange Traded Products listed on the ASX worth around $37 billion.
+From just over 70 assorted ETFs in 2012, we now have more than 230 Exchange Traded Products listed on any exchange worth around $37 billion.

 The fees for global ETFs are slightly higher than domestically focussed ETFs, which keep their costs down by being what is called “passive”.